| Centrip Editorial Board

-Yamakyu: Enjoy "Wa (Japanese-style)" and "Hospitality" at Takayama
+Yamakyu: Enjoy "Wa (Japanese-style)" and "Hospitality" at the traditional Japanese hotel in Takayama

 Who isn't eager to take a peek into the traditions of Japan?
 After strolling around the old town of Hida Takayama (also called "Little Kyoto"), we recommend ending your day at a ryokan (Japanese-style hotel).

 We made a reservation at the "Yamakyu", a great choice to make if you are not sure where to stay in Hida Takayama.
 The outward appearance resembles a Japanese- style cottage; I can't wait to get in inside!

 Yamakyu is just the right distance from the downtown area.
 In the morning and afternoon, you can enjoy the sound of the bells ringing from the temple, located right next to the hotel.

 Have a Wonderful Stay at the "Ryokan" (Japanese-style hotel)